How to Tap Into Video Games Advertising and Win?

 Playable video

-Playable ads are usually presented as teaser videos that demonstrate the features and gameplay of a game app.
-This preview allows the user to understand whether they need to download a particular app, and due to its interactivity the ads are not annoying and increase the user's engagement level.
+Playable ads are free-to-play games usually presented as teaser videos that demonstrate the features and gameplay of a game app.
+This preview allows the user to understand whether they need to download a particular app, and due to its interactivity, the ads are not annoying and increase the user's engagement level.

 This approach helps to reduce the ratio of app deletions to installs and increase retention.

 Like regular native ads, in-game native ads are tailored to the interface and embedded in the game structure itself.
-It is unobtrusive enough to avoid annoying players, but it is also quite efficient, because it essentially serves the functions of banner advertising, but more effectively.
+They are unobtrusive enough to avoid annoying players, yet they are quite efficient as they essentially serve the functions of banner advertising, but more effectively.

-Coverage and time of display are important indicators for such advertising.
+Coverage and time of display are essential indicators for such advertising.

 Audio ads

-A lot of users prefer to listen to their favorite playlists or podcasts instead of in-game music while they play themselves.
+A lot of users prefer to listen to their favorite playlists or podcasts instead of in-game music while they play.

-This is a very familiar advertising format for all marketers, and, of course, in the mobile gaming industry, they are also present.
+This is a very familiar advertising format for all marketers, and, of course, it is also present in the mobile gaming industry.

 Block banners

 These are small rectangular banners that are placed at the bottom or top of the screen.
-These gaming ad units usually do not interact with the gameplay and in the course of the game changes in the background.
-When choosing this type of advertising, it is important to pay attention to the time of the display banner, as the user needs time to distract from the game and pay attention to advertising.
+Unlike dynamic in-game ads, these gaming ad units usually do not interact with the gameplay, and the background remains unchanged during the game.
+When choosing this type of advertising, it is essential to pay attention to the timing of the display of the banner, as the user needs time to be distracted from the game and pay attention to the advertising.

 Cross-page banners

-These are banners that unfold to the whole screen in different transitional moments of the game, when reaching a new level or changing location, for example.
+These are banners that unfold to cover the whole screen during different transitional moments of the game, such as when reaching a new level or changing location.

-Such banners are pop-up ads and they can be closed (sometimes they can be closed only after a certain time).
-They are also a good option for in-game advertising because the user will see your gaming ads anyway.
+Such banners are pop-up ads and can be closed (sometimes only after a certain time).
+They are also an effective option for in-game advertising because the user will see your gaming ads regardless.

 How to launch in-game ads

-To launch in-game advertising, you can contact the developers directly and put ads in the game's interface at the development stage, as Barack Obama did, for example, to promote his election campaign in 2008 and 2013.
+To launch in-game advertising, you can contact the developers directly and place ads in the game's interface during the development stage, as Barack Obama did, for example, to promote his election campaign in 2008 and 2013.

-You can also perform advergaming, which means sponsoring a game that will consist entirely of symbols or products of your brand.
+You can also engage in advergaming, which means sponsoring a game that will consist entirely of symbols or products related to your brand.
 This is a very interesting but extremely expensive strategy.

 However, the easiest and fastest way to run in-game advertising would be to turn to the Demand Side Platform (DSP).
 This is a programmatic advertising platform that allows advertisers to place their ads and set up the desired target audience and channels, and the system itself selects suitable publishers and the time of display ads that match the time of activity of an advertiser's interested user.